Woven Being: Art for Zhegagoynak/Chicagoland: Block Museum - Northwestern University

 Credits

 Woven Being is part of Art Design Chicago, a citywide collaboration initiated by the Terra Foundation for American Art that highlights the city’s artistic heritage and creative communities.
 Lead support for Woven Being is generously provided by the Terra Foundation for American Art.
 Major support is provided by the Andy Warhol Foundation for the Visual Arts.
-This project is supported in part by the National Endowment for the Arts.
+This project is supported in part by the National Endowment for the Arts , The Joyce Foundation, and by a grant from the Illinois Arts Council.
 Additional generous support is provided by the Sandra L. Riggs Publication Fund and the Alumnae of Northwestern University.

 Art Design Chicago